ghc/ghc/docs/users_guide/using-optimisation.rst

     optimisation.
 Switching this off can be useful if you have some ``unsafePerformIO`` expressions that you don't want commoned-up.

+.. ghc-flag:: -fstg-cse

+    :default: on

+    Enables the common-sub-expression elimination optimisation on the STG intermediate language, where it is able to common up some subexpressions that differ in their types, but not their represetation.

 .. ghc-flag:: -fdicts-cheap

     A very experimental flag that makes dictionary-valued expressions